K4liber/subinterpreters/README.md

 ### What have we learned?

-- `Python` PEPs can be really heavy and require a lot of work
+- `Python` PEPs can sometimes be very broad and require a lot of work.
-- Initial decisions have a huge impact on the following features of a programming language (GIL again)
+- Initial decisions have a huge impact on the following features of a programming language (e.g. GIL).
-- ...
+- The full multi-core potential in `Python` is hard to achieve since the initial decision on the language behaviour. `GIL` is a simple solution for the thead-safety problems, but it is a blocker for utilizing multiple cores.
+- `per-interpreter GIL` seems like a promising approach for multi-core ...
+But lets wait for 3.13 and a solid interface, together with external modules support.
 # Play with a per-interpreter GIL yourself

 I have created a simple application with a GUI (using QT) in order to show an example of using `Subinterpreter` as an unit of execution.
 I strongly encourage you to playaround with the code.

 There is already an implemention[1] of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation ...

 ## Environment
 ### Ubuntu